geert225/discord-bot-tmo/README.md

 # how to setup
 create a file named 'token.json' in the root folder.

-use tis struckt in the file:
+use tis struct in the file:

 **{**
   **"token": "Your discord token"**